 Net assets and revenues are classified based on the existence or absence of donor-imposed restrictions.
-Net assets without donor restrictions are those that are not restricted by donor-imposed stipulations.
-There were no net assets with donor restrictions as of May 31, 2022.
+Net assets without donor restrictions are those that are not restricted by donor-imposed stipulations and are available for use at the discretion of the Foundation.
+There were no net assets with donor restrictions as of May 31, 2023.